OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 - If the service allows users to view the backup codes, the codes should be [securely stored](Cryptographic_Storage_Cheat_Sheet.md) and access should only happen in an authenticated session after asking for a user identifier (password, email token, 2FA, etc.).
 - A user should have multiple recovery codes at any given time to ensure that one of them works (most services provide the user with 10 backup codes).
 - Code renewal or revocation service.

+### Security Questions

+Security questions should not be used as the sole mechanism for resetting passwords due to weakness related to their implementations, where the questions could be either guessed or generic.
+However, if they are used as a factor, then ensure that secure questions are chosen as discussed in the [Security Questions CS](Choosing_and_Using_Security_Questions_Cheat_Sheet.md).